-Our nonsurgical treatments
+Our nonsurgical pediatric orthopedic services

-Many children come to our office with an acute orthopedic condition — such as growing pains, ganglion cysts or ankle sprains— that requires minimal intervention.
+Many children come to our office with an acute orthopedic condition — such as growing pains, ganglion cysts or ankle sprains — that requires minimal intervention.
 For these, time is often the best medicine.

 For other temporary conditions, our orthopedists might recommend monitoring, over-the-counter (OTC) anti-inflammatory medications, at-home exercise programs and activity modification (e.g., refraining from playing sports for a time).
 We also may recommend physical therapy or an orthotic device for congenital or chronic conditions.